 You don't need to consult every resource on this guide, but you should draw your evidence from a variety of sources.
-Search multiple databases to see how coverage differs between them, and look for different kinds of primary sources (e.g. personal correspondence, speeches, laws, etc.)
+Search multiple databases to see how coverage differs between them, and look for different kinds of primary sources.

-An analytical annotation allows you to explain the value of a source to your paper.
-It can help you gain a greater sense of what a given resource can contribute (or not) to your argument.
+An analytical annotation explains the value of a source to your paper.
+By writing one, you and your reader will better understand how sources shape your argument.
 Some components of a typical annotation are given below.
-You needn't include every one of them!
-Apply the criteria that best help you to analyze the document under review.
+You needn't include every one of them.
+Instead, apply those criteria which help you analyze the document under review.

 a brief description or summary of the resource

 a brief analysis of its thesis, argument, or focus